aleksb/yogabook-c930-linux-eink-driver/README.md

     * `init` — runs the initialisation sequence
     * `kb` — enables the keyboard after initialisation
     * `draw` — enables draw mode
     * `blit o x y w h` — does a rectangular copy from the device's internal buffer to the screen
-    * `xfer o w h` — writes an array of pixels to the device's internal buffer
+    * `xfer o w h` — writes an array of pixels from the host (Linux) to the device's internal buffer

 `init` and `kb` run automatically when the driver is loaded, so you may not need them.